Where in Germany was our immigrant Martin ancestor from??

 Martin, Mathias, Farmer; Sec.
 23; P.O.
 Milan; Rep; Methodist; owns 200 acres of land, valued at $5000; born in Dhierstien, Germany, Nov.
 30 1809; came to Jefferson Co., Wisconsin, in 1847; lived there seventeen years; came to this Co., May 15, 1864; wife was Mary Kestner, who was born in Redenboch, Jan.
 5, 1822; married Dec.
 25, 1849; eight children.

 For years, whenever I had a chance, I would search through maps and gazetteers for Germany.
 But, I could never find the two towns mentioned in the article above.
 This was in the pre-internet and pre-google days, so all searching was done the old-fashioned way.
 From the naturalization papers and census records, I knew that both of these towns should be in Bavaria.
 But, narrowing the search down to Bavaria (Bayern) still did not help.
-Finally, one day while researching at the the local university, a young man who had lived in Germany helped me.
+Finally, one day while researching in the map section of the local university library, a young man who had lived in Germany helped me.
 He helped me realize that the names of the towns were written in English but were most likely pronounced in German by my ancestors.
-So using German pronounciation, we came up with the following:
+So using German pronunciation, we came up with the following:

 Bingo!
-We found two towns in a German Gazetteer that matched and then found them on a map of Bavaria about 5 miles apart.
+We found two towns in a German Gazetteer that matched and then found them on a map in Bavaria about 5 miles apart.